AltspaceVR/altspacevr-project-impostor-rendering/README.md

 ## Instructions

-Implementation a realtime imposter in an example Unity application, and then build some enhancements to extend it.
+Implementation a realtime impostor in an example Unity application, and then build some enhancements to extend it.

 ## Goals

 We use this test to get a sense of your coding style and to how you creatively solve both a concrete problem and an abstract one.
 When we receive your project, here is what we will be asking ourselves:

-- Does your imposter look accurate?
+- Does your impostor look accurate?
 Is the perspective correct and does it look similar to the example gif?

 - Do your enhancements work well?